M. Srisha

 M. Srisha is an Indian Tamil playback singer and a state level shooting champion.
 She hails from Coimbatore, Tamil Nadu.

 Early life and education

 Srisha started training for vocals at an early age of 8 and studied at SSVM institute.
 She got a chance to release her first album with music compose Dhina and launched multiple albums.
-Ms.Srisha is now studying entrepreneurship at the University of British Columbia, Vancouver.

 Career

 Srisha launched her first album - Puthiya Bharathi - at the age of 15 which was based on the poems of Subramania Bharathi.
 She further launched her second album Ashtmala and then third one named Srigadipen, in which she collaborated with singer-composer Srinivas.
 Her latest album is Aruyire where she has collaborated with lyricist Madhan Karky and musician Dharan Kumar.
 At the same time, Srisha practices shooting and won numerous awards.
 She decided to switch to peep sight and is preparing for Olympics.